 Make sure your final wishes are honored with a legally binding last will and testament.

 Once you have a last will and testament in place, it is important to revisit it from time to time to make sure it is still valid to your current circumstances.
 Any time you experience a major life change – like the birth of a new child, the death of a family member, or even a career change, you should review your last will and testament with us to make any needed changes.
-Contact us today with any questions you may have regarding your estate planning needs.
+Contact us today with any questions you may have regarding your legal needs.

-At TriCity Lawyers, we can create a last will and testament for clients in Durham, Cary, Chapel Hill, Mooresville, Graham, Pittsboro, and Raleigh, as well as Research Triangle Park and the counties of Durham, Wake, Orange, Alamance, Person, Lee, Johnston, Franklin, and Chatham, North Carolina.
+At TriCity Lawyers, we can create a last will and testament for clients in Durham, Cary, Chapel Hill, Morrisville, Graham, Pittsboro, and Raleigh, as well as Research Triangle Park and the counties of Durham, Wake, Orange, Alamance, Person, Lee, Johnston, Franklin, and Chatham, North Carolina.